coolkidscoding/IntroductoryJava/Lessons/Lesson01/Lesson01.md

 + _class_ Keyword is used to declare class in Java.
 + _public_ keyword is used to access modifier that represents visibility.
 + _static_ is a keyword.
-THe core advantage of a static method is that there is no need to create an object to invoke the static method.
+The core advantage of a static method is that there is no need to create an object to invoke the static method.
 + _void_ is the return type of the method.
 + _main_ represents the staring point of the program.
 + _String[] args_ is used for command line argument.